-The inmate / defendant / respondent incarcerated at the Kenosha Correctional Center is subject to the same laws and statutes of the issuing jurisdiction as any other respondent/defendant who is not incarcerated.
-When we attempt service of process we will make sure we perform our services in accordance with the law, statutes and the policies of the correctional facility / institution.
-After service of process services are performed, all details of the service, specifically the date and time service were made coupled with all the case style information including all titled documents served, will be memorialized with a formal and court compliant Affidavit / Proof of Service.
+The inmate / defendant / respondent / witness / baby daddy or baby mother incarcerated at Kenosha Correctional Center is subject to the same laws and statutes of the issuing jurisdiction as any other respondent/defendant/witness who is not incarcerated.
+When service of process is attempted your process servers will make sure your service is performed in accordance with the law, statutes and the policies of the correctional facility / institution.
+After service of process services are complete, all details of the service, specifically the date and time service were made coupled with all the case style information including all titled documents served, will be memorialized with a formal and court compliant Affidavit / Proof of Service.

-Whether or not there is a Prison, Institution or a Correctional Facility in Kenosha within Kenosha County, Wisconsin, there most likely is a jail where we can serve an inmate your court papers.
-It is your responsibility to provide us with the exact location and address where the defendant / respondent may be held over.
+Whether or not there is a prison, institution or a correctional Facility in Kenosha within Kenosha, Wisconsin, there most likely is a jail where we can serve an inmate your documents.
+It is your responsibility to provide us with the exact location and address where the inmate / defendant / respondent / witness may be held over.
 We will attempt to serve legal process upon a person in a jail as we would anyone who is incarcerated elsewhere.

-Overall, if you are seeking to serve an inmate / respondent / defendant at Kenosha Correctional Center, located at the 6353 14th Ave. in Kenosha County, Wisconsin in or a person in a jail in Kenosha or anywhere in Kenosha County, we will try our best to deliver your urgent court documents directly to the defendant who is jailed or incarcerated.
+Overall, if you are seeking to serve an inmate / respondent / defendant / witness at Kenosha Correctional Center, located at 6353 14th Ave. in Kenosha County, Wisconsin in or a person in a jail in Kenosha or anywhere in Kenosha County, we will try our best to deliver your urgent court documents directly to the inmate.
 Please be advised, in some instances, the facility where the defendant / respondent is located will not allow us to perform service of process.
-We assume you contacted the facility and confirmed the defendant / respondent is jailed or incarcerated and discovered the facility will authorize service of process upon the inmate.
+We assume you contacted the facility and confirmed the defendant / respondent is jailed, inmate or incarcerated and confirmed the facility will authorize service of process upon the inmate.